MoFEM/mofem-cephas/media/paper.md

-  `MoFEM` is designed to provide all discussed above solutions for *hp-adaptivity*, enabling rapid implementation of the finite element method for solving complex multi-dimension (e.g. solid, shell and beam elements), multi-domain (e.g. on part of the domain is solid on another part fluid), multi-scale (e.g. computer homogenisation with FE2) and multi-physics (e.g. thermo-elasticity) engineering problems on mix-meshes (e.g. mesh consist prism and tetrahedron elements).
+  `MoFEM` is designed to provide all discussed above solutions for *hp-adaptivity*, enabling rapid implementation of the finite element method for solving complex multi-dimension, e.g. solid, shell and beam elements, multi-domain, e.g. one part is solid and another part is fluid, multi-scale, e.g. computer homogenisation with FE, and multi-physics, e.g. thermo-elasticity, engineering problems on mixed meshes, e.g. meshes consist of prism and tetrahedron elements.
 Moreover, it releases users from programming complexities related to the bookkeeping of degrees of freedom (DOFs), finite elements, matrix assembly, etc.